 17. Provide a final copy of judgement and or disposition signed by the court of issuance, for any owner, officer, partner, etc. convicted of a felony.
 Further requirements can be found on the dealer application.

-The premium that you pay for a Tennessee Franchise Recreational Vehicle Dealer Bond is dependent on credit.
+The premium that you pay for a Tennessee Franchise Recreational Vehicle Dealer Surety Bond is dependent on credit.

 Each franchise recreational vehicle dealership branch, satellite location or other location requires a separate application and surety bond.